 CI/CD (Continuous Integration and Continuous Delivery) refers to a set of practices to automate several critical stages of software development.
 CI automates testing and merging changes to the application code into a shared repository.
 CD broadly focuses on automating bug testing and deploying app changes to the production environment.

 Many organizations are modernizing their applications and infrastructure to automate testing and adopt CI/CD practices.
 Together, they can reduce application development time by up to 20%, leading to significant cost savings.
-For example, by introducing CI/CD practices along with AWS migration and API restructuring, we helped make Spargo’s application 50X faster.
+For example, by introducing CI/CD practices along with AWS migration and API restructuring, Modus Create helped make Spargo’s application 50X faster.

 6. Talent acquisition and retention